OpenNFT/opennft.github.io/40_Installation.md

 The software has been successfully tested on Microsoft Windows 7,8, and 10 and Apple macOS El Capitan and Sierra.

+For detailed installation instructions, see the installation manual.

 **[OpenNFT Installation manual v1.0](https://github.com/OpenNFT/opennft.github.io/blob/master/OpenNFT_Manual_v1.0.pdf)**